Lock1/disker-os/README.md

-# hos
+# Diskerer OS than DOS
-Playground Repository for Osnomicon
+Playground Repository for Osnomicon.